CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: METHODOLOGY

 that maximizes the margin between two classes in a $n$-multidimensional feature space.
 This margin is defined as the Euclidean distance between the hyperplane and the nearest data points from each class, known as support vectors.

-In binary classification, SVM focuses on finding a single hyperplane, which can be characterized by its model parameters $(\alpha_1,\dots,\alpha_n,b)$, depending on the number of features $n$.
+In binary classification, SVM focuses on finding a single hyperplane, which can be characterized by its model parameters $(\mathbf{w},b)$ (weight vector and bias term, both of them are defined in Equation~\ref{eq:svm}), depending on the number of features $n$.
 Therefore, in a FL scenario, entities only share these parameters with their participants.
-For the aggregation process, each node (or a central server, if applicable) applies statistical methods to derive a single hyperplane from local updates, such as computing the coordinate-wise mean.
+For the aggregation process, each node (or a central server, if applicable) applies statistical methods to derive a single hyperplane from local updates, typically by computing the coordinate-wise mean of the received weight vectors and bias terms.
+For instance, if a node $i$ with model $(\mathbf{w}_i, b_i)$ receives a set of models $\mathcal{W}_i=\{(\mathbf{w}_j, b_j)\}_{j \neq i}$ from different peers in the learning network, it can update its local model by averaging $\mathbf{w}_i' = (\mathbf{w}_i + \sum_{j\neq i} \mathbf{w}_j)/(1+|\mathcal{W}_i|)$ and $b_i' = (b_i + \sum_{j\neq i} b_j)/(1+|\mathcal{W}_i|)$.
+This is a form of Federated Averaging~\cite{McMahan17} applied locally by each DFL participant.
+This is a form of Federated Averaging~\cite{McMahan17} applied locally by each DFL participant.